Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model: Conclusion Outlook

 Finally, the investigation of the width of the string as a function of the string length indicates that the strings are rough again for all values of the bare coupling.
 This conclusion is supported by the squared string width increasing like the logarithm of the length of the string in the whole range of $g^2$-values we investigated.
-This means also that we could not identify a roughening transition up to $g^2=125$.
+This is again in qualitative agreement with the strong coupling expansion.

 In the future larger transversal lattice extents or in general larger volumes must be investigated in order to better control the associated finite-size effects.
 For the same reason also other systematic effects of the method need to be thoroughly studied in order to fully profit from the advantages of the Hamiltonian formalism.
-Moreover, it might be needed to check whether or not the assumption that universal value $-\gamma=\pi/24$ is unaffected by the hexagonal geometry of the lattice holds, or whether the effective string theory is not applicable for some other reason.
-Moreover, if $\gamma$ approaches zero smoothly, i.e. without a phase transition, the strong coupling expansion of the model could be investigated to gain further insights.
+It would be interesting to study other geometries of the string for which a roughening transition can be expected.

-Finally, given the results presented in this paper, it appears promising and highly interesting to also investigate larger representations of SO$(5)$ in order to understand QLMs better in general, and to eventually prepare for simulations on quantum devices.
+Finally, given the results presented in this paper, it appears promising and interesting to also investigate larger representations of SO$(5)$ in order to understand QLMs better in general, and to eventually prepare for simulations on quantum devices.